Hisyeo/Hisyeo.github.io/docs/reference/sentences.md

 preposition.
 From a topic-comment lens, the order of your sentence puts the first provided element as the topic and the rest as successively less important comments about the topic.
-That said, there is one preferred ordering because there is one preposition that can be elided (skipped): the %%lı|lı%% realis verb marker.
+That said, there is one preferred ordering because there is one preposition that can be elided (skipped): the %%lı@lı%% realis verb marker.
 This marker precedes the main action of the sentence and specifically an action that is definitely occurring or has occurred.
 Because of this elision rule, sentences are often either